Technology

 Technology in the Senior Years

-By Year 9, students are confident in their management and use of laptops at Strathcona.
+By Year 10, students are confident in their management and use of laptops at Strathcona.
 They have the knowledge on how to use a variety of software tools and need less direct instruction.
-In recognition of this, we have a restricted BYOD device program in Years 9-12.
-This means that students in these years may use any device (Windows or OSX) that meets the minimum specifications needed to run the software required at school.
-Many students will continue to use their laptops from the Year 7 and 8 program, but this is not mandated.
+In recognition of this, we have a restricted BYOD device program in Years 10-12.
+This means that students in these years may continue to use there laptop from Middle Years or purchase a new device from the Parent Portal.

 Middle School technology